prossel/WebGL-VideoRecorder/README.md

 The script will produce a [WebM](https://en.wikipedia.org/wiki/WebM) video file (*.webm).

-It can be converted to more popular MP4 file format with some video tools or online services such as <https://cloudconvert.com/webm-to-mp4>
+It can be converted to the more popular MP4 file format with some video tools or online services such as <https://cloudconvert.com/webm-to-mp4>

 ## Basic use